-- (i) As at 31 December 2016, \$832,878 was advanced to Central Exploration Pty Ltd ("CEPL"), an un-listed Australian proprietary company.
-Subsequent to year end, \$800,000 of the receivable was converted into an equity investment in CEPL.
-Refer to note 24 for further information. - (ii) As part of the settlement for the sale of the Company's interest in the Segilola Gold Project to Thor Explorations Ltd ("Thor") that occurred during the year, Thor has agreed to pay the Company \$2,000,000.
-Refer to note 23 for further information.
+- (i) \$750,000 advanced to Central in the prior year was converted into an investment in associate.
+Refer to note 23(b) for further information. - (ii) As part of the settlement for the sale of the Company's interest in the Segilola Gold Project to Thor Explorations Ltd ("Thor") that occurred in 2016, Thor has agreed to pay the Company \$2,000,000.
+Refer to note 24 for further information.

-For further information on financial risk management refer to note 19.
+For further information on financial risk management refer to note 20.